• Recipes Index

 Frequently Asked Questions & Tips about how to make Easy Southern Tomato Pie

-what pie dish size should I use?
+What pie dish size should I use?

 If you are going to make your own pie crust or use a store-bought refrigerated pie crust, you will need to use a deep-dish pie pan for this recipe.

-can I chop the tomatoes instead of slicing them?
+Can I chop the tomatoes instead of slicing them?

 Yes, you can.
 First, chop the tomatoes, salt them with 1 tsp salt, and then place them in a strainer to let the liquid drain.
 After 10-15 minutes, press down on the tomatoes with paper towels or a clean dish towel.
 Repeat this process until you have squeezed as much liquid as you can out of the tomatoes.

-does dried basil work as a substitute for fresh basil in this recipe?
+Does dried basil work as a substitute for fresh basil in this recipe?

 I recommend using fresh basil for the best flavor, but you can use 1-2 tsp dried basil and the pie will still taste good.A slice cut out of Easy Southern tomato pie that has a basil leaf on it.